Amazing Breast Milk Supply Program

 This will stimulate your body to make even more milk!
 If you are able, do lots of skin-to-skin with your baby.
 Research has shown that women that pump or hand express right after doing skin-to-skin with their baby get more milk out.

-Ideally, pump in your baby’s room, or close to them.
+Ideally, if your baby is in the NICU, pump in your baby’s room, or close to them.
 Close contact with your baby will increase your response to the pump.

 Aim for at least 8-10 times in 24 hours for 15-20 mins at a time.
 Ideally, get in 10 pumping sessions every day.
 Even once your baby starts latching, you will need to keep pumping after every feed to maintain your supply.
 Once your baby is feeding effectively at the breast you can start decreasing the pumping sessions.
 Don’t fret!
-There is light at the end of the tunnel and you most likely reach a time when you won’t have to pump again.
+There is light at the end of the tunnel and you most likely reach a time when you won’t have to pump again, unless your plan is to exclusively pump then just keep it up, mama!

 See a Lactation Consultant